Solar Panel Installation

 Leading By Example

-The City has undertaken several projects to increase the amount of renewable energy generated in Santa Fe and maximize energy efficiency:
+The City has undertaken several projects to increase the amount of renewable energy generated in Santa Fe and maximize energy efficiency.
+Additionally, energy saving improvements were applied to city-owned buildings including converting lighting fixtures to LEDs and upgrading water fixtures.

-• Also in 2021-2022, the City added 2.75 megawatts of renewable energy to its renewable energy portfolio through the City Solar Project.
+From 2021-2023, the City has added 2.75 megawatts of renewable energy to its renewable energy portfolio through the City Solar Project.
 Seventeen sites were selected for solar photovoltaic arrays.
-In total, these arrays are estimated to save more $500,000 per year in utility costs.
+In total, these arrays are estimated to save more than $500,000 per year in utility costs.

 How You Can Help